David Vaughan (footballer): Blackpool

 On 4 August 2008, Vaughan moved back to England, joining Championship side Blackpool for a fee of £200,000.
 He signed a two-year contract, with the option of a further year.

 He made his debut for the Seasiders on 9 August 2008 as a second-half substitute in a single-goal home defeat to Bristol City at Bloomfield Road.
 His first goal for the club came in a 2–3 home defeat to Doncaster Rovers on 7 February 2009.
 He made a total of 35 appearances that season.

 His first goal of the 2009–10 season came in a 2–0 win over Plymouth Argyle at Bloomfield Road on 17 October 2009.
 Following his performance in the 2–0 home win over Reading on 20 January 2010, he was named in The Championship "Team of the Week".
+Blackpool reached the play-off final that season and were promoted to the Premier League for the first team.
+Vaughan started for Blackpool in the final, a 3–2 win against Cardiff City and was substituted in injury time.

 In week eleven of the 2010–11 Premier League season, Vaughan was named in the Team of the Week, alongside teammate Neal Eardley.

 On 26 February 2011, Vaughan captained Blackpool in Charlie Adam's absence.

 On 13 June 2011, it was announced that Vaughan had been unable to agree a new contract with Blackpool and would be leaving, citing that he wished to continue playing in the Premier League if possible.